 Brain Surgery “How I got here”

-My full time job is Fitness.
-I workout regularly, my diet is on point and looking from the outside, you could not tell I was “dealing with a disease or illness”.
+My full time job is Fitness, Health and Wellness Coaching.
+I help heal people from the inside out.
+I exercise regularly, my diet is healthy and looking from the outside, you could not tell I was “dealing with a disease or illness”.
 My life is fitness, nutrition, health and a strong mindset.
 I won #1 Fitness Instructor Specialist in Canada for 2016.
-Um… I can’t get sick 🙂
+Um… I can’t get sick.

-Emotional trauma, grief and long standing stress plays a role in your health.
+Emotional trauma, grief and stress play a role in your health.
 You can’t see the damage of emotional stress on the outside but inside is a completely different story.